danfinlay/metamask-blog-posts/truffle-metamask.md

 ####Wrapping Up

 This has been a simple example, but hopefully shows how Truffle and Metamask work together.
 They are able to pretty much work out of the box!
-That's because Truffle helps you write `web3`-compliant dapps.
-Web3 is a Javascript API declared by the core Ethereum team, and since it was standardized early, tools that take advantage of its common methods work well together.
+That's because Truffle helps you write [web3](https://github.com/ethereum/wiki/wiki/JavaScript-API)-compliant dapps.
+Web3 is a Javascript API declared by the core Ethereum team, and Metamask injects it directly into the Dapp's context!

-This makes connecting to a Truffle Dapp with Metamask not much harder than connecting via your own RPC, but it's **a lot** easier for your users.
+This makes connecting to a Truffle Dapp with Metamask as easy as connecting with your own RPC, but it's **a lot** easier for your users.

 That's because Metamask is a hyper-light client that doesn't replicate the entire blockchain locally, but it *does* let users manage their own accounts, so they can casually benefit from the security of private key management, while placing trust for block validation on Metamask's configured RPC provider.